puppetlabs/puppetserver/acceptance/README.md

 #### Rakefile Workflow b: "Jenkins" vSphere Hypervisor

-The following is a workflow that duplicates what happens in 'Workflow a' above by using PACKAGE_BUILD_NAME, PACKAGE_BUILD_VERSION, PLATFORM, and ARCH to produce the same values of BEAKER_CONFIG and JVMPUPPET_REPO_CONFIG as seen above in a ruby function.
+The following is a workflow that duplicates what happens in 'Workflow a' above by using PACKAGE_BUILD_NAME, PACKAGE_BUILD_VERSION, PLATFORM, and LAYOUT to produce the same values of BEAKER_CONFIG and PACKAGE_BUILD_VERSION as seen above in a ruby function.
 It is primarily intended for use in Jenkins acceptance/integration test jobs.